Software & Information Technology

 Harness Dickey has been involved with the full range of information technologies for decades.
 We know from first-hand domestic and international experience what it takes to protect the vital IT innovations that drive global commercial expansion.
 In addition, we are well-versed in the critical overlap between information technology and the services and manufacturing sectors.View All Attorneys

 We don’t just dabble in computer and software patents.
-When we say we wrote the book on software patents, we’re referring to the actual book — Software Patents, now in its third edition.
 We follow and anticipate the seismic shifts in the law on statutory subject matter.
-With the recent Supreme Court decisions on patentable subject matter relying directly on precedent from the eighties, our history and depth are important to understanding the current law and charting how it may move forward.
+With recent Supreme Court decisions on patentable subject matter relying directly on precedent from the eighties, our history and depth are important to understanding the current law and charting how it may move forward.
 The district courts, the Federal Circuit and the U.S. Patent and Trademark Office are all struggling to determine the limits on statutory subject matter, so our forward-thinking approach has proven invaluable.

 Strong patents demand both technical and legal expertise.
 Software and mixed hardware/software inventions are by definition functional at some level.
 Claiming these inventions requires fully-developed specifications both for statutory subject matter purposes, as well as for potential interpretation under functional claiming rules.
 As recent Federal Circuit case law demonstrates, it is not enough for a patent attorney to hope that the knowledge of a skilled person in the art will fill in the gaps left in a patent.
 High-level ideas, described without an understanding of the implementing technology, are unlikely to result in patentable inventions or valid patents.
 Implementation details need to be drawn out of the inventors and developed into a clearly technical description by skilled attorneys.